dcunited001/dcunited001.github.io/_posts/2017-02-21-civil-disobedience-and-operational-strategy-in-information-warfare.md

 to persistant inquisition.
 I guess I could be crazy, but that would suck if someone's own testimony was disqualified or generally manipulated against them in their own unknown Ex Parte proceedings.
-This can feasibly operated *without their knowledge of giving testimony.* In Ex Parte hearings, *the defendents usually don't attend.* Testimony could theoretically proceed via wiretap, with the cold, efficiency of a heartless psychopath.
+Such proceedings cane feasibly operate *without the defendent's knowledge of giving testimony or charges.* In Ex Parte hearings, *the defendents usually don't attend.* Testimony could theoretically proceed via wiretap, with the cold, efficiency of a heartless psychopath.

 > "No one will find out?
 Even if they do, no one will really care
 > because we made sure he stayed a pariah?